-The concept of quasi-supermodularity is first proposed by Milgrom and Shannon [22] in economic fields .
-Quasi-supermodularity captures the monotonicity of the solutions as the problem parameters change, and has been proved useful in game theory [19], parametric cuts [14], and discrete convex analysis [23].
-Following [22], we give the definition of quasi-submodularity.
+The concept of quasi-supermodularity is first proposed in economic fields (Milgrom and Shannon 1994).
+Quasisupermodularity captures the monotonicity of the solutions as the problem parameters change, and has been proved useful in game theory (Leininger 2006), parametric cuts (Granot et al. 2012), and discrete convex analysis (Murota 2003).
+Following (Milgrom and Shannon 1994), we give the definition of quasi-submodularity.

 Definition 2 (QSB).
-A set function $F : 2^N \mapsto \mathbb{R}$ is quasi-submodular function if $\forall X, Y \subseteq N$, both of the following conditions are satisfied
+A set function $F : 2^N \mapsto \mathbb{R}$ is quasisubmodular function if $\forall X, Y \subseteq N$, both of the following conditions are satisfied